blauertee/Teamviewer4Linux/README.md

 Teamviewer4Linux
 -----
-A simple scripts that allows you to give technical support to you friends and family whom you've convinced to use Linux.
+A simple scripts that allows you to give technical support to you friends and family whom you've convinced to use Linux, withot them having to expose their machine to the internet.

 Description
 -----